 - For an additional fee, you may also authorize ProQuest to make electronic copies of your dissertation available as an “open access” publication.

-Rensselaer Libraries' policies on copyrighted and/or licensed materials for course reserve use, and copying of materials for individuals:
+The Rensselaer Libraries hold the following policies regarding copyrighted and/or licensed materials for course reserve use, and the copying of materials for individuals:

 - The Libraries will make single copies of copyrighted materials for course reserve use in accordance with "fair use" guidelines and Section 107 or for individuals in accordance with Section 108 of US Copyright Law.

 - The Libraries will not accept a photocopying request, or put items on Course Reserve, for resources whose copyright ownership and licensing agreements cannot be accurately identified or fully determined, or that might violate copyright law.

 - Any material or electronic resource that might infringe on copyright or violate licensing agreements will be immediately removed from Course Reserve.

 - The faculty member requesting course reserve service is responsible for demonstrating that they have received -- or are actively seeking -- the copyright holder’s permission to use the materials, and/or that such usage complies with licensing agreements.